Registration for speakers was open from June 30th to August 20th, 2021.

 Oral presentation: 15 min (in panels with 4 papers) or 20 min (in panels with 3 papers)

 The chair will introduce the panel and its participants, proceeding to make sure that time is allocated equally between individual presenters.
-The chair is responsible for providing equal participation for online and in-person presenters.
-The discussant will have 10 minutes to give their comments after all panellists have presented their papers.
+If the panel has a discussant, the discussant will have 10 minutes to give their comments after all panelists present their papers.